 When I was researching things to do in Hanoi ahead of my recent trip to Vietnam, one of the first items to make my list was a Vietnamese water puppets performance.
 This traditional art has been practiced for centuries and something every visitor should experience.
 While there are many venues, The Thang Long Water Puppet Theatre in Hanoi is ahead of its class.
+I returned to Hanoi two years later and made a return visit with the ten other ladies in our group.
 For a glimpse into exactly what you can expect from a visit read on for all the details …

 What Are Vietnamese Water Puppets?

 Rural folk in the Red Delta region have enjoyed lively performances of Vietnamese water puppets since the 11th century.
 The traditional art form was originally performed in flooded rice fields as a means for hard-working villagers to relax and escape the harshness of daily life.
 The shows depict elements of traditional rural life and are an important method of handing down stories to the next generation.
 The puppets, which are made of wood and are waterproofed with lacquer, are controlled by skilled puppeteers standing in waist deep water using hidden apparatus to create the illusion the figures are dancing on the water’s surface.
 A minimum of three years of training is required to master the art and in days gone by father’s would only teach their sons as it was feared that sharing with their daughters would mean that the secrets would be lost if they married outside of the village.
 I’m pleased to say this is no longer the case and during our visit a number of the puppeteers hiding behind the curtain were women.
 Despite the waterproofing, the puppets only have a life span of about 4 months when they are used daily and need to be frequently replaced.
 Each performance is accompanied by traditional Vietnamese folk music from a live band playing drums, cymbals, wooden bells, horns and bamboo flutes.